Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Supabase**: Database used for authentication, storing game state, images, and card data.

----

-## Design Rationale
+### Design Rationale

 Client-Server separation ensures a clear division of responsibilities, allowing the backend to manage game logic and storage, while the frontend focuses on delivering an interactive experience.
 REST APIs provide a standard interface for communication, ensuring scalability and ease of integration with external services (like Stripe and the AI models).
-AI-driven story generation and card image generation provide a unique and dynamic user experience.

 ---

 ## 4. Backend Design

----

 ### 4.1 Internal Interfaces